awslabs/sagemaker-debugger/docs/tensorflow.md

 ---

-## How to Use Debugger
+## How to Use Debugger <a name="how-to-use"></a>

 ### Debugger on AWS Deep Learning Containers with TensorFlow <a name="debugger-dlc"></a>

 The Debugger built-in rules and hook features are fully integrated into the AWS Deep Learning Containers, and you can run your training script without any script changes.
 When running training jobs on those Deep Learning Containers, Debugger registers its hooks automatically to your training script in order to retrieve tensors.
-To find a comprehensive guide of using the high-level SageMaker TensorFlow estimator with Debugger, see [Debugger in TensorFlow](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html#debugger-zero-script-change-TensorFlow).
+To find a comprehensive guide of using the high-level SageMaker TensorFlow estimator with Debugger, go to the [Amazon SageMaker Debugger with TensorFlow](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html#debugger-zero-script-change-TensorFlow) developer guide.

-The following code sample is how to set a SageMaker TensorFlow estimator with Debugger.
+The following code sample is the base structure of a SageMaker TensorFlow estimator with Debugger.

 ```python
 from sagemaker.tensorflow import TensorFlow